cplagz/GarDoor-Car/README.md

 While a HC-SR04P works using 3.3v power without any other changes to the design (see the wiring diagram below), if using HC-SR04 sensors (which require you to connect them to the 5v VCC for power), a 1k Ω resistor will need to be used between the ECHO pin on each distance sensor and the related input pin on the NodeMCU.

 #### 4. 5v MicroUSB power supply
 Power your NodeMCU via the same type of power supply used to charge Android phones or power a RaspberryPi.
 Powering the NodeMCU via MicroUSB is recommended since the relay module & DHT22 sensor can be powered via the NodeMCU VIN (or VU on the LoLin v3 variant) pin.

 #### 5. Solderless breadboard (400 tie-point or larger)
 The NodeMCU mounts to this breadboard nicely, leaving a few female ports next to each NodeMCU pin on both sides (important as the two ultrasonic sensors use the same trigger pin, and the relay and DHT22 sensor both use the 5v VIN power pin) making it easy to use male-to-female jumper wires to make connections from the NodeMCU to the relay module and the three sensors.
 This makes for a clean and solderless installation.
 Finally, these breadboards often also have an adhesive backing, making mounting in your project box easy.

 You could also use male-to-male jumper wires to connect 5v/ground and/or 3.3v/ground NodeMCU pins to each set of outside power rails on the breadboard, and then connect the male end of the male-to-female jumper wires for a relay/sensor's power and ground to a + (for power) or - (for ground) port on the appropriate 3.3V or 5V rail to provide power/ground to components using the rails.

 You may also choose to mount the DHT22 and/or relay directly on the breadboard by inserting the pins vertically into ports above the NodeMCU.
-If do this you will require male-to-male jumper wires to connect the 3 ports for the DHT22 and relay to the appropriate ports on the breadboard to link to the NodeMCU.
+If do this you will require male-to-male jumper wires to connect the 3 ports of the DHT22 and 3 ports of the relay to the appropriate ports on the breadboard to link to the NodeMCU.

 #### 6. A DHT22 module (optional)
 This sensor provides temperature/humidity readings to GarDoor-Car, but is optional and can be disabled in the auth.h file.
 The module verion (which is mounted on a board) is recommended, since the board includes a pull-up resister to reduce the output to 3.3v (the DHT22 is powered using 5v).
 If you use a DHT22 sensor (without a module board), you will need to use a 10k Ω resistor wired to the power input and the data pin of the DHT22 to act as a pull-up.